Diving in Andamans

 Vikas used to teach in Goa and consequently, goes into raptures every time he sees his own fin in the water.
 There is a popular theory that Vikas only learned to wear clothes a few years ago, but we can neither confirm or deny these rumors – best to ask him.
-In addition to being the Chief Instructor/Dive Center Manager/General Terror At Large, Vikas is also a keen underwater videographer, now with 2 very impressive underwater rigs (neither of which anyone has actually seen him take underwater).
+Formerly the Chief Instructor/Dive Center Manager/General Terror At Large of Havelock, Vikas now runs DIVEInda Explorer, our freediving and premium diver training operation, out of the mainland, and spends his free time taking photos.

 aka: The Tamil Heart-throb

-Sayeed is the longest-tenured member of our team.
+After Vikas, Sayeed is the longest-tenured member of our team.
 He came in, all bright eyed and bushy tailed and bloodied Vinnie’s nose with his tank on a night dive during his Advanced course – from there, he has grown into an SSI Instructor Trainer (how quickly they grow!).
 He has a mortal fear of dehydration and can usually be seen ambling from his man cave, a place of legend and lore, to the water fountain in the cafe to ensure that his bottle is full.
-Sayeed also runs our outbound trips.
+Sayeed now runs DIVEIndia Outbound, our travel wing.

 Have you watched John Rambo?
 Us neither.
 But the Karens are the tribe that Rambo helps.
-Our Karens have been settled in the Andamans since WW2, and are not nearly as militant, unless you are a fish (fishing is one of their main occupations).
+Our Karens have been settled in the Andamans since WW2, and are not nearly as militant, unless you are a fish.
 In addition to being a Divemaster, Ivan also handles the back end of our operations – boat maintenance, crewing, supplies, etc. We would come to a halt without him!

-Sahil has been known to do 2 things only: dive & eat (and eat some more).
-Sahil used to be a fitness trainer before coming to the Andamans, and for some inexplicable reasons, keeps misplacing his tee shirt and is forced to walk around shirtless.
+Sahil used to be a fitness trainer before coming to the Andamans, and for some inexplicable and completely unrelated reason, keeps misplacing his tee shirt and is forced to walk around shirtless.
 If you see him shirtless, do offer to help him find his shirt.
 He’s also become a very good underwater photographer these days.

 aka: The guys that make it work